 Why are they sure?
 Because of the education reform began by Mann, carried out by Harris, Bernard and Swett (and many more after them) that steered the public education system to be centered around the preservation of the state, and not so much religion.
 And yet, in the process, all it really did was replace one religion with another–the religion of Secularism.
 It is no coincidence that later judges and men in power would abuse the phrase “separation of church and state”, because those judges were raised in the youth ministry of the Progressive left, raised to believe even if they themselves are men of religion, their religion bears no relevance to public matters.
 That is, from their youth, this mentality was put into their minds, before they even knew it, and they grow up with it, not realizing they have been given a presupposition that automatically functions to the defense of the State, instead of the defense of the individual.

-And so who wins in the end if not the State protecting its own religious institution by its acolytes, judges and high priests from the religious influence of other beliefs?
+And so who wins in the end if not the State protecting its own religious institution by its acolytes, judges and high priests like white blood cells to any threat to the body, from the religious influence of other beliefs?